|Honda C-100 Dream||Honda CBF 250 Twister||Classic & Rare Bikes|

-Travelling with the Honda CBX 250 Twister:
+Travelling with the Honda CBX 250 Twister: the return

 We left Belo Horizonte - MG early in the morning (at six o'clock), under rain.
 We dressed the rain suits we brought with us before leaving my grandmother's flat.
 And we kept wearing those suits for all over the traject until we arrived in Goiania - GO.
 Even when the weather got a little bit better within the Triangulo Mineiro area (relatively close to Catalao - GO) we decided to keep wearing the rain suits.
 Despite being uncomfortable on dry weather (that we faced by the last third of this trip), we wouldn't take the chance to undress them, and later on being forced to dress again.